 To ignore bullying behaviour is to condone it.
 Comfort and reassurance is offered to the victim at the point of intervention or disclosure and a written record is made before informing the form teacher or tutor (or the Head of the Boardman/Head of Manor House or Deputy Headmaster in the case of a serious incident).
-This teacher must add a written, dated report into ISAMS.
+This teacher must add a written, dated report into ISAMS (this may also be added to My Concern, if necessary).
 If a member of the non-teaching staff is faced with dealing with an instance of bullying they are to inform either the Deputy Headmaster or the Headteacher on the same day.
 If bullying has occurred it is the form teacher or tutor's responsibility to take further action.
 This may involve introducing the victim to facilities outlined in 'Prevention', the creation of an action plan and will involve verbal communication with the victim's parents, outlining the content of the action plan with a review date.
-Any further discussion will include consultation with the Heads of Boardman/Manor House, Deputy Headmaster and the Headmaster.
+Any further discussion will include consultation with the Heads of Boardman/Manor House, Deputy Headmaster and the Headteacher.